Crawping/classicshell/src/README.txt

 Classic Explorer is a plugin for Windows Explorer that:

 *	Adds a toolbar to Explorer for some common operations (Go to parent folder, Cut, Copy, Paste, Delete, Properties, Email).
-More buttons can be added manually
+The toolbar is fully customizable

 *	Replaces the copy UI in Vista and Windows 7 with the more user-friendly "classic" version similar to Windows XP